GREENING BEESTON'S GREEN CHRISTMAS TREE

 Not all Christmas trees are green

-Inspired by an idea found on the internet, Greening Beeston decided to make a ‘green’ Christmas tree, which is on display at Beeston Parish Church’s Christmas Tree Festival.
+Inspired by an idea found on the internet, Greening Beeston decided to make a ‘green’ Christmas tree, which was on display at Beeston Parish Church’s Christmas Tree Festival.
 The Festival is from 14th to 17th December 2012 and the trees remain in the Church until after Christmas.
 So why not pop in to see all the trees and see what you think of Greening Beeston’s efforts?
 May be you will be inspired too.

 Have you ever thought about the waste and costs to the environment associated with Christmas trees?
 Growing and transporting them here already causes CO2 emissions and there are more involved when they are disposed of.
 The decorations also have an environmental impact, although keeping them from previous years reduces that, but making your own from unwanted items costs nothing at all.